openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 criterion, using the rubric.
 The learner's final score on a response is the total number of earned points, out of the total possible points.

 .. _PA Top Responses:

 *****************************
 Top Responses
 *****************************

 You can include a **Top Responses** section that shows the top-scoring responses that learners have submitted for the assignment, along with the scores for those responses.
 The **Top Responses** section appears below the learner's score information after the learner finishes every step in the assignment.

 .. image:: ../../../../shared/building_and_running_chapters/Images/PA_TopResponses.png
-   :alt: Section that shows the text and scores of the top three responses for the assignment
+   :alt: Section that shows the text and scores of the top three responses for the assignment.
    :width: 500

 You can allow the **Top Responses** section to show between 1 and 100 responses.
 Keep in mind, however, that each response might be up to 300 pixels in height in the list.
 (For longer responses, learners can scroll to see the entire response.)
-We recommend that you specify 20 or fewer responses to prevent the page from becoming too long.
+EdX recommends that you specify 20 or fewer responses to prevent the page from becoming too long.

 .. note:: It may take up to an hour for a high-scoring response to appear in the **Top Responses** list.

    If a high-scoring response is :ref:`removed from peer assessment<Remove a learner response from peer grading>` it is also removed from the **Top